House Centipedes

 - Segments: Their body is divided into numerous segments, and each segment bears a pair of legs.
 The rear segments of their body often have longer bristles.

 House centipedes have a somewhat eerie appearance due to their numerous legs and elongated body.
-However, they are generally harmless to humans and are more beneficial than harmful because they help control indoor insect populations by preying on pests like spiders, flies, and cockroaches.

 Where Are House Centipedes Found?